ludodrapo/SnowTricks/README.md

 Project number 6 from the OpenClassRooms cursus on PHP/Symfony developpement.

-Developped by Ludo Drapo with Symfony 5.3, php 7.4.12 and MySql 5.7.
+Coded by Ludo Drapo with Symfony 5.3, php 7.4.12 and MySql 5.7.

 Visually based on the Vesperr Template created by BootstapMade.Com